DCCTF'S Effective Black Parenting Program (EBPP; Authored by CICC)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study tested the efficacy of the Effective Black Parenting Program (EBPP) [now called DCCTF'S Effective Black Parenting Program (EBPP; Authored by CICC)] on inner-city African-American parents and their children in regards to parenting practices, the quality of the parent-child relationship and child behavior problems and competencies.
-Measures include the Parental Acceptance Rejection Questionnaire for Mothers, the Parenting Practices Inventory, the Retrospective Family Relationships Questionnaire, and the Child Behavior Checklist.
-Results from Cohort I indicated that parents in the EBPP indicated significant improvements in parental rejection, in the quality of family relationships, and in child behavior outcomes than those in the control group.
-Additionally results from Cohort II indicated that parents in the EBPP reported using significantly more praise and less hitting and spanking as part of their parenting repertoire than control parents.
-At 1-year follow-up reductions in parental rejection and in hyperactive and withdrawn behavior in boys and sexual problem behaviors in girls and parent-child relationship were maintained.
-Limitations include lack of randomization of participants, reliance on self-reported measures and small sample size.
+The purpose of the study was to test the efficacy of The Effective Black Parenting Program (EBPP) [now called DCCTF'S Effective Black Parenting Program (EBPP; Authored by CICC)] on inner-city African American parents and their children in regards to parenting practices, the quality of the parent-child relationship, and child behavior problems and competencies.
+Participant schools were assigned to either the EBPP intervention or to a non-treatment control group that received education on family practices and parenting attitudes.
+Measures utilized include the Parental Acceptance Rejection Questionnaire for Mothers, the Parenting Practices Inventory, the Retrospective Family Relationships Questionnaire, and the Child Behavior Checklist.
+Results indicate that parents from the Cohort I EBPP reported significant reductions in parental rejection, and significant improvements in both the quality of family relationships and in child behavior outcomes compared to those in the control group.
+Additionally results from Cohort II indicate that parents in the EBPP reported using significantly more praise and less hitting and spanking as part of their parenting repertoire than control parents.
+At 1-year follow-up there were reductions in parental rejection, hyperactive and withdrawn behavior in boys, sexual problem behaviors in girls, and parent-child relationship were maintained.
+Limitations include lack of randomization of participants, reliance on self-reported measures, and small sample size.

 Length of controlled postintervention follow-up: 1 year.